Gageperrin/it-notes/docker.md

 * `docker container ls` lists details for a running container. `-a` lists all running containers.

 Containers exit as soon as their process is completed.

+Once inside a container, use `CTRL+p+q` to go into detached mode where a container runs in the background.
+Use `CTRL+C` to exit and stop a container.
+Run `docker container exec` to run a command on the container.
+Run `docker container exec -it` to re-enter a container. `docker containers stats` gets the main stats for each container. `docker container top` lists the processes in a container.

+To temporarily pause a container, run `docker container pause` and resume it with `docker container unpause`.
+To stop it, run `docker container stop web`.
+Docker will use a graceful cease command for a certain grace period before killing the container if necessary. `docker container prune` deletes all stopped containers and reclaims space. `docker container run --rm` will remove a container as soon as it exits.

+To set a container hostname run `docker container run -it --hostname=webapp [image]`.

+Container restart policies include `NO`, `ON-FAILURE`, `ALWAYS`, and `UNLESS STOPPED`.

+To copy a file from a host to a container, run `docker container cp SRC_PATH DEST_PATH`.
+The source and destination can be swapped as needed.